josuepaniagua/Orion/README.md

 ## Description

-Welcome to our turn based game, throughout your adventure you will encounter waves of enemies within the forest.
+Welcome to our turn-based game, throughout your adventure you will encounter waves of enemies within the forest.
 The main character will learn to be a hero and will gather strength to make it out alive.
-There is a magical shop that you can interact with that allows you buy different characters and perks.
-Spend you gold wisely and help your characters get stronger.
+There is a magical shop that you can interact with that allows you to buy different characters and perks.
+Spend your gold wisely and help your characters get stronger.

 ## Table of Contents